-Substantial changes to how apprenticeship programmes in the UK are funded, were introduced in April 2017.
-Since then, employers with an annual UK payroll bill in excess of £3 million have been required to pay the equivalent of half a percent of the excess into their own dedicated apprenticeship service account.
+In April 2017, the Government made substantial changes to funding for apprenticeship programmes.
+Since then, employers with an annual UK payroll bill in excess of £3 million pay the equivalent of half a percent of the excess into their own dedicated apprenticeship service account.

-Who pays the Levy and how much is paid?
+Who pays the Levy and how much is it?

-Although all public and private sector organisations based in the UK are classed as being in-scope, currently only those with an annual payroll bill in excess of £3 million pay the Levy.
-The calculation for how much an organisation’s Levy payments will be, is based upon its total employee earnings subject to class 1 secondary National Insurance contributions.
-All organisations within England, Wales, Scotland and Northern Ireland whose payroll bill meets the criteria must pay the Levy and there are no exemptions.
+All public and private sector organisations based in the UK are in-scope.
+However, currently only those with an annual payroll bill in excess of £3 million pay the Levy.
+The calculation for Levy payment costs are the organisations total employee earnings subject to class 1 secondary NI contributions.
+All organisations within England, Wales, Scotland and Northern Ireland whose payroll bill meets the criteria must pay the Levy.

 How is the Levy paid?